linorobot/linorobot2_hardware/README.md

-# Installation
+## Installation
+All software mentioned in this guide must be installed on the robot computer.

-## 1. Installing ROS2 and micro-ROS in the host computer
+### 1. Installing ROS2 and micro-ROS in the host computer

-## 1.1 ROS2 Installation
+#### 1.1 ROS2 Installation

 You can use the script found in [ros2me](https://github.com/linorobot/ros2me) to install ROS2 - Foxy.
 Take note that this project only works on ROS Foxy and above.